-If the COVID-19 outbreak has affected your vacation plans, you may be wondering what happens next if you used points or miles to book your trip.
+If COVID-19 continues to affect your vacation plans, you may wonder what happens next if you used points or miles to book your trip.
 For example, can you get those miles or points back if you have to cancel or change your trip?
 And will you have to pay a fee to do so?

-As the coronavirus pandemic continues, these tips can help you better understand your options for managing award travel.
+As the coronavirus pandemic continues, these tips can help you better understand your options if you must change your travel plans.

 How to cancel a trip booked with rewards